teamtesla-hackbio2020/first_assignment/README.md

 ### How to clone repo and generate CSV

 * Fork or clone Bash script and run in shell using *$ sh teamteslabashscript.sh*
-* After successful cloning, a new file will be generated in current working directory named as **teslamembersdetails.csv**
+* After successful cloning, a new file will be generated in current working directory named as **teamteslamembersdetails.csv**